Close

 Tables beneath the main bar chart discuss the final dollar amounts in more detail.
 It will also show you how you end up with less money throughout your lifetime if you choose to take the lump sum upfront, instead of waiting to receive the full pension payment each year.

 If reading spreadsheets is more understandable to you than bar graphs, this is the tab designed for you.
-It will list the calendar year and all payments made to you throughout your lifetime.
+It will list the calendar year and the payments made to you throughout your lifetime.

 It will include: